joshualande/SStoRM/README.md

 # Screen Shots

-Screenshots of SStoRM can be viewed [here](https://github.com/joshualande/SStoRM/blob/master/Screenshots.md).
+More screenshots of SStoRM can be viewed [here](https://github.com/joshualande/SStoRM/blob/master/Screenshots.md).

 # About